Chalk Farm Lease Extension - Free Consultation

 Decision in Camden

 An example of a Lease Extension case for a Chalk Farm premises is Flat 2 27 Mackeson Road in December 2012.
 The Tribunal assessed the value of the lease extension premium at £35,435 and rounded the figure to £35,500 This case was in relation to 1 flat.
-The unexpired lease term was 64.77 years.
+The unexpired term as at the valuation date was 64.77 years.